-When entering the U.S., you should check to make sure that your I-94 card is notated "J-1 D/S." The notation "D/S" on your student I-94 indicates "Duration of Status," and means that you may stay in the U.S. as long as you are 1) a full-time student making normal progress toward a degree or other specified academic objective; and/or 2) are engaged in authorized academic training (see below), until the date recorded on your most current DS-2019.
+After entering the U.S., you should check to make sure that your I-94 record is notated "J-1 D/S." The notation "D/S" on your student I-94 indicates "Duration of Status," and means that you may stay in the U.S. as long as you are 1) a full-time student making normal progress toward a degree or other specified academic objective; and/or 2) are engaged in authorized academic training (see below), until the date recorded on your most current DS-2019.

 If you notice an error on your I-94 record or are unable to locate your record, contact the Office of International Students and Scholars as soon as possible.